-Given the CMA FD improving returns from the challenging Ofwat FD, together with improved headrooms resulting from the recent refinancing, headroom to accommodate severe downside shocks has improved and therefore this paper has looked at Going Concern from a number of perspectives:
+Given the CMA FD improving returns from the challenging Ofwat FD, together with improved headrooms resulting from the recent refinancing, headroom to accommodate severe downside shocks has improved.
+In assessing Going Concern the Directors have considered a number of perspectives as follows:

-- Liquidity The Group holds sufficient liquidity to cover the going concern period. - Profitability The majority of Group revenues are underpinned by the regulatory model and CMA FD and the business has a detailed 5-year plan in place to deliver in line with the CMA FD. - Interest cover ratios The business has significant headroom against Default Events (where class A interest cover ratio is less than 1.6:1) under its securitised covenants with no plausible scenario identified that would cause an Event of Default.
+- Liquidity the Group holds sufficient liquidity to cover the going concern period. - Profitability The majority of the Group's revenues are underpinned by the regulatory model and the business has a detailed plan in place to deliver in line with the CMA FD. - Interest cover ratios The business has significant headroom against Default Events (where class A interest cover ratio less than 1.6:1) under its securitised covenants with no plausible scenario identified that would cause an Event of Default.
 We also have comfortable headroom against Trigger Events and whilst undesirable, a Trigger Event would not impact on the going concern assumption. - Macro-economic factors a base case has been projected into our forecasts in our analysis.
 We are also modelling worst case scenarios, which demonstrate that we do not hit Event of Default levels on our covenants. - Long-term viability the downside scenarios run show that the viability of the business is strengthened as a result of the CMA FD and the successful implementation of our financial restructuring.